bmitc/the-ray-tracer-challenge-fsharp/README.md

 ## Example renders

 Below you'll find code exerpts that generate the displayed image, and these are the examples found in the various chapters of the book.
-The ray tracer implementation is not yet complete but is fully working through Chapter 8: Shadows.
+The ray tracer implementation is not yet complete but is fully working through Chapter 10: Patterns.

 ### [Chapter 2: Drawing on a Canvas: Putting it Together](https://github.com/bmitc/the-ray-tracer-challenge-fsharp/blob/main/RayTracerChallenge/RayTracerChallenge/scripts/projectile.fsx)